open-contracting/bi.open-contracting.org/powerbi/README.md

 This must be run:

 - by the operating system user that will run the cron job,
-- from any directory in which the user can read the `Makefile`, `config.mk` and `env.list` files, and read and execute the `cron.sh` file.
+- from any directory in which the user can read the `Makefile`, `env.public` and `env.private` files, and read and execute the `cron.sh` file.

 ## Clean